Edward Gardner (conductor)

 Edward Gardner (born 22 November 1974) is an English conductor.
 While still studying at the Royal Academy of Music in the late 1990s, he began his professional career as a choral conductor and repetiteur.
 Among other early posts, he was music director of Glyndebourne on Tour from 2004 to 2007.
 Gardner was music director of English National Opera from 2007 to 2015.
 From 2010 to 2016, he was principal guest conductor of the City of Birmingham Symphony Orchestra, and since 2013, he has been principal guest conductor of the Bergen Philharmonic Orchestra.
 Since 2021, he has been principal conductor of the London Philharmonic Orchestra.
-In 2022, he also became artistic advisor of the Norwegian National Opera and Ballet, where he is scheduled to become the music director in 2024.
+In 2022, he also became artistic advisor of the Norwegian National Opera and Ballet, and, in 2024, he became its music director.

 Biography

 Gardner was born in Gloucester, and sang as a chorister at Gloucester Cathedral.
 As a youth, he played piano, clarinet and organ.
 He attended the King's School, Gloucester and Eton College.
 At the University of Cambridge, he continued as a music student, and was a choral scholar in King's College Choir.
 He had begun choral conducting at Eton, and continued conducting at Cambridge.
 He also studied at the Royal Academy of Music, where his teachers included Colin Metters.
 He graduated from the RAM in 2000.

 From 1997 until 2002, Gardner was Musical Director of Wokingham Choral Society, a post previously held by Graeme Jenkins, Paul Daniel, and Stephen Layton.
 In 1999, whilst still a student at the Royal Academy of Music, Gardner became a repetiteur at the Salzburg Festival at the invitation of Michael Gielen when another repetiteur became ill.
 Gardner subsequently served as an assistant conductor to Mark Elder at The Hallé Orchestra for three years.
 In 2003, Gardner was named music director of Glyndebourne on Tour, and held the post from 2004 to 2007.

 In 2005, Gardner won the Young Artist prize of the Royal Philharmonic Society.
 In March 2006, he was appointed music director of English National Opera.
 He formally took up the post in May 2007 with an initial contract of 3 years.
 Although there had not been any press announcements of Gardner extending his ENO contract, in 2011 he said he planned to work with ENO until at least 2015.
 In January 2014, ENO announced the scheduled conclusion of Gardner's tenure as music director in 2015.